JulianPrieber/JulianPrieber/README.md

 # 👋 Hi!

 Hi there!
 My name is Julian Prieber, and I am an electrical engineering student and self-taught web developer.
 I am also a big fan of Beat Saber and enjoy tinkering with my Homelab in my free time.
-In fact, some might even call me a Pirate Legend in the Homelab community!

 I am self-taught in everything I do, and I use GitHub to expand my skills and learn everything I can.
 I am passionate about technology and love using my skills to build and create new things.
 Whether it's working on a project for a class, tinkering with my Homelab, or learning a new skill on GitHub, I am always looking for ways to improve and challenge myself.